jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

 ## What is an Attribute?

 An Attribute is a property, variable, function or name that belongs to an `object`.
-For example if we describe a human being we could list of attributes like height, weight, sex and color.
+For example, if we describe a human being we could list attributes like height, weight, sex and color.
 An `AttributeError` is raised when there is a reference to a name in an `object` that does not exist.

 ## How to solve AttributeError by defining a Variable

 ### <span style="color:red">**RED**</span>: make it fail

-We open a new file, save it as `test_attribute_error.py` in the `tests` folder you created in [Setup a Test Driven Development Environment](./TDD_SETUP.md) then type the following
+We open a new file, save it as `test_attribute_error.py` in the `tests` folder created in [Setup a Test Driven Development Environment](./TDD_SETUP.md) and type the following

 ```python
 import unittest